BonsaiDen/JavaScript-Garden/doc/instanceof.md

 ## The `instanceof` operator

-`instanceof` is only useful when comparing custom made objects.
-Besides that it returns a mess similar to the [typeof operator](#typeof).
+The `instanceof` operator compares the constructors of its two operands.
+It is only useful when comparing custom made objects.
+Using it on built in types is nearly as useless as the [typeof operator](#typeof).

 ### Comparing custom objects